FilipDominec/nihilnovi/README.md

 2. Meanwhile, you can download the project as a ZIP file, unpack the files e.g. into ```nihilnovi-master\``` in your directory.
 Alternately, you may clone the repository using git if you prefer.

-3. Once anaconda is installed, launch the *anaconda shell* from the system menu the following lines.
+3. Once anaconda is installed (3 GB on hard drive?), launch the *anaconda shell* from the system menu the following lines.
 You can use copy & paste.

 ```
-conda create nihilnovi
+conda create -n nihilnovi
 conda activate nihilnovi
 conda install -c conda-forge pygobject numpy matplotlib gtk3 adwaita-icon-theme
 ```